 We have been meeting with neighborhood stakeholder organizations to provide more information about the project.
 If you have questions about the project, please send an e-mail to firstname.lastname@example.org.
 We will continue to provide information about the project to the public and keep neighbors engaged through e-mail updates and other communication.

 Communications Lead: Maribel Cruz

 The conceptual design and analysis are being funded by local tax dollars.
 The Fauntleroy Boulevard Project is not currently funded for construction.
 In order to advance the project into construction, the Seattle City Council would need to allocate construction funding.
-If construction funding is secured, the earliest construction would begin is fall 2016.
+If construction funding is secured, the earliest construction would begin is 2017.